MaksimDzhangirov/backendBankExample/docs/part61-eng.md

 Alright, now the DB schema is ready.

-## Write a query to create a new verify email
+## Write a query to create a new "verify_email" record

-Let's go back to the code and write a query to create a new verify email.
+Let's go back to the code and write a query to create a new "verify_email" record.
 In the `db/query` folder, I'm gonna create a new file called `verify_email.sql`.
 As we're gonna generate codes with `sqlc`, I will write an instruction comment for it here, in `verify_email.sql`.
 The name of the generated function should be `CreateVerifyEmail` and it should